soh09/Recipes-Dataset-Analysis/README.md

         1. Overall, a unimodal shape with a heavy right skew, a peak around 150-220 calories, and a max = 45609.0.
         2. The recipe with the most calories was the "powdered hot cocoa mix" recipe, which was a recipe for 1/2 GALLON of hot cocco.
 No wonder it has 45609 calories...
     - Exploring the outliers
-        * Using this python code to explore the top 10 recipes by calories (output is show below)
+        * Using this python code to explore the top 10 recipes by calories (output is show below) for relevant columns
         ```python
         post_clean.sort_values(by = 'calories (#)').iloc[-10:][['name', 'calories (#)', 'minutes', 'n_steps', 'n_ingredients', 'avg_rating']]
         ```